Corveiro/Uilibery/README.md

 		TitleBar.CloseButton = BarButton(Components.Assets.Close, UDim2.new(1, -4, 0, 4), TitleBar.Frame, function()
 			Library.Window:Dialog({
-				Title = "Close  Hub",
+				Title = "Close",
-				Content = "Are you sure you want to exit Quantum Hub?", Buttons = {
+				Content = "Are you sure you want to unload the interface?", Buttons = {
 					{
 						Title = "Yes",